gliu2k/SAP-Datasphere/DataBuilder/Model.md

 # 6. Data Access Controls

-There are 3 types of DAC.
+There are three types of DAC.
 - Single value DAC
 - Operator and values DAC
 - Hierarchy DAC